 8 For insulation in Z direction as specified in requirement 13.9.3.1a, method number 2 is subject to qualification of the PCB manufacturing processes as specified in the PID.

-9 Fine pitch tracks are not compliant with double insulation because of the increased distance specified in the Table 13-5.
+9 Fine pitch tracks are not compliant with reliable insulation because of the increased distance specified in the Table 13-5.

 ECSS-Q-ST-70-12_1200281